dsalathe/blog/src/data/posts/023-distributed-transactions-02.md

 >
 > 2. **Read committed** *(PostgreSQL's default)*: Prevents *dirty reads* and *dirty writes*.
 Still vulnerable to *lost updates*, *phantoms*, *read skews*, and *write skews*.
 >
-> 3. **Repeatable read** (Snapshot Isolation): Also protects against *read skews* and *phantoms*.
-PostgreSQL's implementation additionally prevents *lost updates* through its MVCC (Multi-Version Concurrency Control) architecture—when a transaction attempts to update a row that was modified by a concurrent transaction, it receives a serialization error.
+> 3. **Repeatable read** (Snapshot Isolation): Also protects against *read skews*.
+PostgreSQL's implementation additionally prevents *lost updates* and *phantoms* through its MVCC (Multi-Version Concurrency Control) architecture—when a transaction attempts to update a row that was modified by a concurrent transaction, it receives a serialization error.
 Still vulnerable to *write skews*.
 >
 > 4. **Serializable**: The strongest level, preventing all anomalies including *write skews* and *phantoms*.
 Achieved through *actual serial execution*, *two-phase locking (2PL)*, or *serializable snapshot isolation (SSI)*.
 PostgreSQL uses SSI, which can detect serialization anomalies and abort transactions when conflicts occur.